Counting independent sets in amenable groups: Counting

 and since $\tilde{\Phi}(g)$ has the same distribution as $\tilde{\Phi}(1_G)g$, we get that

 so

-and since $\epsilon$ is arbitrary and the limit exists $\Q$-almost surely, we conclude. \end{proof}
+and since $\epsilon$ is arbitrary and the limit exists $\mathbb{Q}$-almost surely, we conclude. \end{proof}

-We have the following representation theorem for free energy, which can be regarded as a randomized generalization of the results in \cite{1-gamarnik,1-marcus,2-briceno} tailored for the specific case of the hardcore model, but that holds in every amenable group (not necessarily $\Z^d$ or an almost orderable group).
+We have the following representation theorem for free energy, which can be regarded as a randomized generalization of the results in \cite{1-gamarnik,1-marcus,2-briceno} tailored for the specific case of the hardcore model.
+Notice that, in contrast with \cite{1-gamarnik,1-marcus,2-briceno}, the representation holds in every amenable group and not just virtually orderable groups.

 \begin{theorem} Let $(\Gamma,\lambda) \in \mathcal{H}_G$ such that the Gibbs $(\Gamma,\lambda)$-specification satisfies SSM and $\Prob$ is the unique Gibbs measure.
 Then,